-If RTs are providing care under the authority of a medical directive, it is important to reference this in the patient/client's PHR.
-It is a good idea to state the name of the medical directive and any corresponding number (e.g., Mechanical Ventilation Medical Directive, #00-001).
-For more information, please see the CRTO Medical Directives and the Ordering of Controlled Acts Positon Statement.
+If RTs are providing care under the authority of a medical directive, it is important to reference this in the patient/client's PHR and document the name and number of the medical directive. (e.g., Mechanical Ventilation Medical Directive, #00-001).